haxmxah/Kepler-Orbits/README.md

 Starting with different values of $E_0= 0.4,1.7,2.3,3.6,6.1$

 # Compilation and execution of the program
-This program was written in _Fortran_ 77.
+This program was written in _Fortran_ 77 and the graphics were plotted with _Gnuplot_.
 ## Linux and Mac
 ### Compilation